MobileSheets

 Bookmarks are an extremely useful feature when dealing with large scores or PDFs containing multiple songs in them.
 Bookmarks can be placed on any page (only one per page) and given a unique name.
 The bookmarks can then be jumped to at any time by touching the bookmark name in the sliding window.
 The bookmark list is shown below:

-To add a new bookmark, click the button, and enter a name and page for the bookmark.
+To add a new bookmark, click the add button, and enter a name and page for the bookmark.
 The current page is used as the default, so in most cases, a name is all that is needed.
 Once the bookmark is added, tap it to return to the assigned page at any time.
 If a setlist is loaded, bookmarks are only shown for the song that is currently loaded.
 A future update will add the ability to view and jump to any bookmark in the setlist.
 If you are using the free version of MobileSheets, note that you will only be able to add two bookmarks per song.

 Link Points